abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 I.e. it will search in two plies depth between **qt** and **core** directory, and indefinite number of ply depth between **core** and **meta** directory

-If navigating in way of relative path i.e. not started with slash character (/), then the given relative path will always be searched anywhere in any depth of under current directory, does not have to be directly on current directory.
+If navigating in way of relative path, i.e. not started with slash character (/), then the given relative path will always be searched anywhere in any depth of under current directory, does not have to be directly on current directory.
 To limit the search on current directory only, precede (prefix) it with ./

 Suppose previous explicit part of path exists only where it's specified i.e. **meta** exists only under **core** directory being under any directory being under any dir. under qt directory.

-Prefixing a relative path with ./ characters will search for at current dir., i.e. as if the CLI path is concatenated directly to current dir.
+Prefixing a relative path with ./ characters will search for at current dir.,as if the CLI path is concatenated directly to current dir.

 $ cd /qt
 $ l core/meta